 Ordinary lives are transformed in these stories as women try to be themselves while clowning around for others.
 Exhilarated to discover the joy and surprise of other women’s company, they make bold sexual choices and go on night-time excursions; they give unsuitable presents.

-In ‘Portrait of the Artist’ creativity vibrates through different members of a household while a workplace initiation in ‘Carnival’ elicits contrasting responses from two friends.
+In ‘Portrait of the Artist’ creative energy vibrates through different members of a household while a workplace initiation in ‘Carnival’ elicits contrasting responses from two friends.
 ‘The Poison Frog’ highlights a shift of power in a mother-daughter relationship and ‘G-lorious’ considers a future where dreams and reality are indistinguishable.

-Compassionate and occasionally surreal, these stories bring us everyday heroines of all ages, at work and at play, knowing and unknowing.
+Compassionate and occasionally surreal, these stories are written with a female gaze and feature everyday heroines from early womanhood to old age.
 Full of witty surprises, small triumphs and rebellions in the face of adversity, the collection establishes Hannah Vincent as one of the freshest voices in contemporary fiction.